simonmichael/hledger_site/src/faq.md

 2025-09-06                      assets:checking               $-10             0
 ```

-Secondary dates are deprecated in hledger, and kept only for Ledger compatibility.
+Secondary dates are supported in hledger only for Ledger compatibility.
 The docs linked above explain why I think you should probably prefer posting dates.
 In particular, secondary dates mean you always have to pick one of two reporting modes,
 and your balance assertions will probably fail in one of them.